 Of course, sometimes you can develop your own project.
 Or find someone to do it for you.
 And in that case, all the better.
 You will have a real app or website with real users, real-world constraints, and real feedback.

 Side projects make the perfect additions to your portfolio because you have complete creative control.
 You can freelance for years, work for awesome clients, and still find yourself stuck with stupid constraints born of business politics (ask me how I know this).
 Not so with your side projects.
 When you have the power, run with it.

 But here’s the real kicker: side projects are risky.
 If you make something that’s genuinely bad (or even genuinely mediocre), you’re not going to want to show it off.
 When your portfolio includes a link for someone to download your app or visit your site, you’re putting your skills on the line.
 Your work better be good.
 When you create something with a large team, we get it.
 Lots of other people, some of whom might make dumb decisions.
 But for your own side project?
 It’s all you.

 While Learn UI Design hardly counts as a side project for me anymore, it did start that way.
 And one thing I thought very early on was: if I’m going to sell a course on user interface design, it has to look AMAZING.
 If I can’t make my own website look good, who would trust that I can teach anyone else to make beautiful software?

-So you be the judge over me.
+So you be the judge of me.

 When your skills are honed enough, post your own side projects.
-Put your reputation on the line, and let others be the judge over you.
+Put your reputation on the line, and let others be the judge of you.
 Because if you’re good enough, you won’t be ignored.